 - Government entities, if road conditions played a role in the accident

-In some cases, if the truck driver was the negligent party, their employer may also be held vicariously liable for an employee’s actions.
+If the truck driver was the negligent party, their employer may also be held liable through the doctrine of vicarious liability.

 Working With Our Spartanburg Personal Injury Team

-You can rest assured that our Spartanburg truck accident lawyer will work hard on your behalf, representing your interests in negotiations with the insurance company and a court trial, should your truck accident case reach that point.
+You can rest assured that our legal team will work hard on your behalf, representing your interests in negotiations with the insurance company and a court trial, should your case reach that point.

 Moreover, you do not have to worry about affording our services.
 We represent all personal injury clients on a contingency basis.
-To recover our attorney’s fees, we must secure compensation for you, or you owe nothing.
-If we are successful in your case, our firm will take a percentage of the award, which we will thoroughly discuss with you before you hire us.
+If we are successful in your case, our firm will take a percentage of the award.
+If we don’t win, you won’t have to pay an attorney’s fee.

 Reaching out as soon as possible can help you make the most of our services.
-It will also help you avoid missing South Carolina’s filing deadline for a personal injury lawsuit and lose your chance at compensation.
+It will also help you avoid missing South Carolina’s statute of limitations and losing your chance at compensation.
 S.C.
 Ann § 15-3-530 generally gives you only three years to act when filing a personal injury lawsuit.

 Common Causes of Truck Collisions

 There are many reasons why a commercial vehicle wreck might occur, and any of them that involve truck maintenance, loading, or driver negligence may result in a claim or lawsuit against the liable party.
-Our investigators can prove negligence and liability in your case, building a claim that proves you were not responsible for your injuries.
+Accidents are more common on interstate roads with high speed limits, like I-26 and I-85.

-Below are a few common causes cited in truck accident cases:
+Below are a few common causes cited in big rig accident cases:

 Overloaded Vehicles and Shifting Cargo